colinmcintosh/SLIDER-cli/README.md

 Head to the [Releases](https://github.com/colinmcintosh/SLIDER-cli/releases) page to download the latest version.
-Or you can build the source code with `make build`, which requires Golang and CMake.
+Or you can build the source code with `make build`, which requires Golang and GNU Make.

 ## Example Usage